mwt/econ-ipsum/about.md

 permalink: /about/
 ---

 Econ Ipsum is an Economics-themed Lorem Ipsum generator.
-It was built in Python using a dictionary of words and terms contained in the abstracts of all Econometrica papers since 1933.
+It was built in Python using a dictionary of words and terms contained in the abstracts of all papers published in Econometrica from 1933 to 2019.
 The generator shuffles the sentences from these abstracts while preserving word order.

 The project was created by:
 <ul>